Network security

 With the pandemic, unfortunately, came a rise in cyberthreats.
 The FBI noted that cyber-attacks more than doubled in 2020.
 Additionally, employees using their own devices for work added more security concerns.
 Risks also increased when employees connected to company networks via unsecured home or public Wi-Fi.

-For a long time, Virtual Private Networks (VPNs) were the reliable choice for safe remote connections.
+For a long time, Virtual Private Networks (VPNs), or what some might call traditional VPNs, were the reliable choice for safe remote connections.
 They connected remote staff to main offices securely.
 But as reliance on software-as-a-service (SaaS) applications grew, VPNs started to lag behind.

 The new solution is Zero Trust Network Access (ZTNA).
 It adapts to your needs for better security.
 This method is more advanced in protecting connections.
+As businesses evolve, the choice between ZTNA vs VPN becomes more critical.
 Our guide will help you understand the differences between VPNs and ZTNA easily.

 Key takeaways